john-forrest/eks-scaling-play/cluster-scale-experiment.md

 4. Wait 10 min or so
 5. The number of app nodes will also drop to 1

+At the end, to tidy up, first delete the helm chart with:

+    helm delete autosc-release --namespace kube-system

+then to delete the cluster itself:

+    eksctl delete cluster eksctl-test

 ## Alternative (Terraform)

 At my current work, the policy is to setup infrastructure using terraform where possible -